rongshan1005/CYPLAN255-final_project-cinema_covid/index.md

-# The impact of Covid-19 on movie theater operations and streaming media development
+# The impact of Covid-19 on Movie Theater Operations
 2020 Spring CYPLAN 255
 Rongshan Zhang

-##
+## Research Question

 ## Welcome to GitHub Pages